DanGrayson/Foundations/UniMath/README.md

 Another advantage of coding in this style is that the proofs should be easier to transport to another proof assistant.

+## Debugging hints for universe management

+Polymorphic universe management in Coq is difficult, because Coq often imposes constraints on universes that are not required and lead to conflicts later on.
+One sort of needless optimization it can do is to replace a universe level by its lower bound, if there is just one.
+To prevent this, we write our code to always be agnostic about whether a universe level associated to a parameter type is less than or greater than one of the global universe constants.
+We have two global universe constants: `uu0`, in which global types such as `nat` and `unit` live, and `uu1`, in which `hProp` lives.

+* If there is a universe conflict, it often helps to replace uses of the tactic `apply` by `refine` or `use`.

+* To see what's going on, the following commands may be useful.
+    * Set Printing Universes.
+    * Set Printing Coercions.
+    * Unset Printing Notations.
+    * Set Printing All.
+  Then you can use `Print` or `Check` to display identifiers and terms, along with any universe constraints.